rcrecco123/Nickle-Chance-eCommerce/README.md

 # Nickle-Chance-eCommerce

 Hello!
-Thanks for checking out Nickle and Chance - a React native eCommerce platform.
+Thanks for checking out Nickle and Chance - a React native / firebase eCommerce platform.

 To get started
 1: `npm install`